tecracer-chef/openhab-cookbook/README.md

 This installs [openhab](http://www.openhab.org/) and selected plugins.
 You can either install via the debian packages, or from source.

+NOTE: This is only for versions 1.x of openhab.
+When I move to OpenHAB 2, I'll start a `openhab2` cookbook.

 ### Dependencies

 - Cookbooks: